 Some states also consider shipping charges taxable.
 For example, if you charge your customer $2.99 in shipping, states with taxable shipping will require you to charge sales tax on the products and the shipping charge.
 Other states do not consider shipping a taxable part of a retail sale.

-Charging sales tax on shipping can get complicated when some items in a parcel are taxable and some are not.
+Charging sales tax on shipping can get complicated when some items in a parcel are taxable, and some are not.

 Read more about sales tax on shipping charges here.